<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p class="wp-block-paragraph"><a href="https://www.actemium.com/news/a-new-repair-maintenance-workshop-strengthening-actemiums-long-term-presence-in-mauritania/" target="_blank" rel="noreferrer noopener">Source</a></p>
+<p class="wp-block-paragraph"><a href="https://www.maersk.com/news/articles/2026/07/16/maersk-strengthens-logistics-capabilities-in-northeastern-brazil-with-suape-distribution-centre" target="_blank" rel="noreferrer noopener">Source</a></p>

-<p>The post <a href="https://portgear.org/actemium-launches-new-maintenance-facility-in-mauritania/">Actemium Launches New Maintenance Facility in Mauritania</a> appeared first on <a href="https://portgear.org">Port Gear</a>.</p>
+<p>The post <a href="https://portgear.org/maersk-expands-logistics-footprint-in-northeastern-brazil/">Maersk Expands Logistics Footprint in Northeastern Brazil</a> appeared first on <a href="https://portgear.org">Port Gear</a>.</p>

 ]]></content:encoded>